Any links to Amazon are affiliate links.

 Tips to Help You Get to Know Your Child’s Personality.
 What are some key elements to know and understand to help you get to know your child better.

-I hope that at this point in your life, you realize that all people have their own personalities.
-We are not all "one" person.
-We don't view things in the same way.
-Your children fall into this "we."
+I hope that at this point in your life, you realize and accept that all people have their own personalities.
+We are not all “one” person.
+We don’t view things in the same way.
+Your children fall into this “we.”

 There are certain things about your child’s personality that you will have an obvious vested interest in discovering.
 When you are teaching him to self-soothe, can you interfere?
 If so, at what point?
 And to what degree?
 Personality traits such as this are usually discovered early in life.

 This is a lot more to personalities than simple things like that, and those details can help you measurably in parenting your child.

 There is something called Schema Theory.
 This theory states, essentially, that we all have our own version of what is truth and how the world works.
 Our schemas are affected by our life experiences.
 Each person has his or her own experiences in life.
 This explains the reason two people can be present at the same event and have two different descriptions of what happened.
 I have heard it said there are 3 sides to every story, your side, their side, and then the truth.

 I have a friend who is really good at assessing the personalities of the people she meets.
 She quickly recognizes the strengths and weaknesses of those she associates with.
 The great thing is that she is very accepting of those things, also.